FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_standardClustering/c_st_manageStandardCluster/t_st_Manage_active-active_cluster.md

     2. On the *Server Configuration* page, set the `Cluster.mode` parameter to `disabled`.
 3. On each of the remaining nodes in the cluster, open the `<FILEDRIVEHOME>/lib/admin/config/servers` file and remove the line of information about the server you are removing from the cluster.
 4. On each of the remaining nodes in the cluster, start the TM server.
 5. On the primary server, perform a manual synchronization from the Administration Tool.
-For instructions, see <a href="../c_st_standard_cluster_synchronization#Synchron" class="MCXref xref">Synchronize the cluster from the primary server</a>.
+For instructions, see [Synchronize the cluster from the primary server](../c_st_standard_cluster_synchronization#Synchron).